“How can we attract more working class members?”

 - people without a college degree

-Things that most of the activists I work with (and myself included) are not.
+Things that, admittedly, most of the activists I work with are not (myself included).

 By one estimate, this group represents on average 43% of each European country’s working population.
 They bear the full impact of events like economic crises, globalisation, automation.
 But also of the pandemic and climate change.
 And of the Establishment policy mistakes that inevitably follow.